Joshua Harmon (poet): Life and work

 Le Spleen de Poughkeepsie was awarded the 2010 Akron Poetry Prize by judge G.C.
 Waldrep and published in the Akron Series in Poetry.
 The Rumpus called the book "Part love song, part ethnography, part cry for help."
 Reviewing Le Spleen de Poughkeepsie in Rain Taxi, poet Donna Stonecipher wrote that "in both free-verse and prose poem forms, [Harmon] uses lyric’s heightened capacity for beauty to detail Poughkeepsie’s ugliness in defiantly beautiful formulations."
+In West Branch, Ellen Wehle writes "Though I’m tempted to call it an elegy, Spleen is really more a love song, immersing me in the sights and sounds and sadnesses of a place I’ve never known but feel as if I do. … As he moves from page to page, Harmon just keeps turning his theme like a prism, finding ever subtler variations."

 The Annotated Mixtape was considered "an essay collection on the nature of obsession" by The Rumpus.
+The Normal School called it "a journey into the mind of a true music junkie.
+[Harmon's] essays invite you into his musical obsessions through personal narrative, social criticism, and beautifully precise language, making you care about bands you’ve never heard of before."
 Kirkus Reviews described History of Cold Seasons as "a dozen stories that mash up poetic, dreamlike observations with the caustic, inbred hardiness of New Englanders," and the BBC called the book "a remarkably assured and poetic first collection."